Interactive Media Courses

 I M 451 - Computer Game Design

 Gameplay, storytelling, challenges, interface and information design, and world interaction.
 Construction of experiences, including rule design, play mechanics, game balancing, social game interaction, and the integration of interactive media.
 Playtesting and game design documentation.
 Cross-listed with IM 551, CIS 451, CIS 551.
-Prerequisite: IM 113, IM 115, IM 285, and IM 313; or CS 101, CS 102, and CS 140; or consent of instructor.
+Prerequisites: Junior standing; IM 113, IM 115, IM 285, and IM 313; or CS 101, CS 102, and CS 140; or consent of instructor.

 I M 452 - Computer Game Modification